-That’s where Rocket Dollar comes into the picture.
-Rocket Dollar is designed for traders who want more control over their tax-advantaged retirement investments.
+Rocket Dollar’s services are designed for traders who want more control over their tax-advantaged retirement investments.

-Users manage their own IRAs or 401(k)’s, so they have a lot more flexibility with their retirement investments.
-Self-managed retirement accounts can also be used to purchase alternative investments, like private equity, real estate, and more.
+Users manage their own IRAs or solo 401(k)’s, so they have a lot more flexibility over what ends up in their portfolio.

 Is Rocket Dollar Legit?